IRAs and qualified retirement plans

 - When the life income plan ends, its remaining principal goes to support the American Red Cross.

-Using retirement plan assets to fund a life income plan postpones income tax and reduces estate tax on these assets.
+Using retirement plan assets to fund a life income plan postpones income tax and reduces estate tax on these assets, if your estate is subject to estate taxes.
 A typical result is to reduce total taxes on your retirement assets by more than half compared to distributing them to your heirs through your estate.

 Life income plan options